Is there an issue? Send a MessageReason:

 Web Original ]]

-* ''WebAnimation/HomestarRunner'': The''Radio/HamishAndDougal'' WebAnimation/StrongBadEmail "[[Recap/StrongBadEmailE145MythsAndLegends myths & legends]]" had Strong Bad do a mockumentary on the Bear Holding a Shark, acting like the cardboard cut-out lurking behind Strong Badia's fence is based on a real creature of mysterious myth and legendary legend.
+* ''WebAnimation/HomestarRunner'': The ''Radio/HamishAndDougal'' WebAnimation/StrongBadEmail "[[Recap/StrongBadEmailE145MythsAndLegends myths & legends]]" had Strong Bad do a mockumentary on the Bear Holding a Shark, acting like the cardboard cut-out lurking behind Strong Badia's fence is based on a real creature of mysterious myth and legendary legend.

 * ''Literature/SuperpowerEmpireChina1912'' deals with AlternateHistory but one of the episodes involves chasing a bigfoot in the Mongolian steppe.

-* ''WebVideo/BedtimeStoriesYoutubeChannel'' has an episode
+* ''WebVideo/BedtimeStoriesYoutubeChannel'' has an

 * ''WebVideo/TierZoo'' did a Cryptid Tier list as an AprilFoolsDay joke.
-It's actually surprisingly well-made for an April Fool's joke, detailing why certain cryptids such as the
+It's actually surprisingly well-made for an April Fool's joke, detailing why certain cryptids such as

 * One episode of ''Radio/TheNavyLark'' has the Troutbridge crew reassigned